vsmash/nodemaiass/docs/workflow.md

 # Workflow Guide

-This guide explains how MAIASSNODE orchestrates your Git workflow from commit to release, providing a complete understanding of the 4-phase pipeline.
+This guide explains how MAIASS orchestrates your Git workflow from commit to release, providing a complete understanding of the 4-phase pipeline.

 ## 🔄 MAIASS Pipeline Overview

-MAIASSNODE follows a structured 4-phase workflow that automates common Git operations:
+MAIASS follows a structured 4-phase workflow that automates common Git operations:

 1. **Branch Detection & Validation** - Ensures you're on the right branch
 2. **Commit Workflow** - AI-assisted commit creation